MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure-ha.md

 ms.assetid:
 ms.workload: "On Demand"
 ---
-# Configure Always On availability group for SQL Server on Linux
+# Configure SQL Server Always On Availability Group for high availability on Linux

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

-This article describes how to create a SQL Server Always on availability group for high availability on Linux.
-There are two configuration types for availability groups.
+This article describes how to create a SQL Server Always On Availability Group for high availability on Linux.
+There are two configuration types for Availability Groups.
 A *high availability* configuration uses a cluster manager to provide business continuity.
 This configuration can also include read-scale replicas.
-This document explains how to create the availability group high availability configuration.
+This document explains how to create the Availability Group for high availability.

-You can also create a *read-scale* availability group without a cluster manager.
-This configuration only provides read-only replicas for performance scale-out.
+You can also create an Availability Group without a cluster manager for *read-scale*.
+The Availability Group for read scale only provides read-only replicas for performance scale-out.
 It does not provide high availability.
-To create a read-scale availability group, see [Configure read-scale availability group for SQL Server on Linux](sql-server-linux-availability-group-configure-rs.md).
+To create an Availability Group for read-scale, see [Configure a SQL Server Availability Group for read-scale on Linux](sql-server-linux-availability-group-configure-rs.md).

 Configurations that guarantee high availability and data protection require either two or three synchronous commit replicas.
-With three synchronous replicas the availability group can automatically recovery even if one server is not available.
-For more information, see [High availability and data protection for availability group configurations](sql-server-linux-availability-group-ha.md).
+With three synchronous replicas the Availability Group can automatically recovery even if one server is not available.
+For more information, see [High availability and data protection for Availability Group configurations](sql-server-linux-availability-group-ha.md).

 All servers must be either physical or virtual, and virtual servers must be on the same virtualization platform.
 This requirement is because the fencing agents are platform specific.
 See [Policies for Guest Clusters](https://access.redhat.com/articles/29440#guest_policies).

 ## Roadmap

-The steps to create an availability group on Linux servers for high availability are different from the steps on a Windows Server failover cluster.
+The steps to create an Availability Group on Linux servers for high availability are different from the steps on a Windows Server failover cluster.
 The following list describes the high level steps:

 1. [Configure SQL Server on three cluster servers](sql-server-linux-setup.md).

    >[!IMPORTANT]
-   >All three servers in the availability group need to be on the same platform - physical or virtual - because Linux high availability uses fencing agents to isolate resources on servers.
+   >All three servers in the Availability Group need to be on the same platform - physical or virtual - because Linux high availability uses fencing agents to isolate resources on servers.
 The fencing agents are specific for each platform.

-2. Create the availability group.
+2. Create the Availability Group.
 This step is covered in this current article.

 3. Configure a cluster resource manager, like Pacemaker.